-The City has made application to municipal bond insurance companies to have the payment of the principal of and interest on the Certificates insured by a municipal bond insurance policy and will consider the purchaser of such insurance after an analysis of the bids from such companies has been made.
+The scheduled payment of principal of and interest on the Certificates when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Certificates by ASSURED GUARNATY MUNICIPAL CORP. ("AGM").

 The Purchaser (hereinafter defined) will be responsible for paying the bond insurer's bond insurance premium.
-(See "BOND INSURANCE" and "BOND INSURANCE GENERAL RISKS" herein.)
+(See "BOND INSURNACE" and "BOND INSURANCE GENERAL RISKS") herein.